renlund86/tito-parser/README.md

 ### Installation instructions for client

-Transpile TS code to public folder by running the tsc command in terminal:
+**1.)** Transpile TS code to public folder by running the tsc command in terminal:
 > tsc

-output in public folder
+Published code goes to folder *public*

 ### Demo server